RosterElf Logo

 Purpose & scope

-Why the policy exists and which records it covers.
+Why the policy exists and which records and people it applies to.

 Legislative requirements

-Reference to Fair Work Act, Regulations and record-keeping obligations.
+References to the Fair Work Act, Regulations, ATO and privacy obligations.

 Employment records